• Skip to primary navigation

 Polish Mazurka have a short ingredient list (eggs, peanuts, raisins, flour, and baking powder), they're easy, quick to make, and use just one bowl to mix and one pan to bake.

-Yet they're incredibly delicious with a chewy, almost marshmallow-y interior stuffed chock full of raisin and peanuts and a crispy, pale golden crust on top.
+Yet they're incredibly delicious with a chewy, almost marshmallow-y interior stuffed chock full of raisins and peanuts and a crispy, pale golden crust on top.
 Raisins aren't everyone's favorite - mine included - but these cookies won over the raisin skeptics in my family!!!!

 (Plus, if you *really* hate raisins, you can always substitute another filling 😉